williamscale/williamscale.github.io/_nba/shot-diet-defense-centers.markdown

 | 71      | Ibou Badji        | 1              | 0.048                   |
 | 72      | Davis Bertans     | 0              | 0.000                   |

-I then combined *rim defense* and *rim rebounding* to create a success rate of rim FGA.
+I then combined **rim defense** and **rim rebounding** to create a success rate of rim FGA.
+In other words, of the shots attempted at the rim, the success rate is the rate at which the attempted shot is both missed and rebounded by the player.
+This is not a perfect approach.
+How often does a player both contest a shot and get the rebound?

 $$
 DFGA Success Rate = (DFGA - DFGM + CDREB) / DFGA